ianchesal/ianchesal.github.io/_posts/2015-02-08-that-one-magical-morning-on-bart.md

 title: That one magical morning on BART...
 ---

 I ride BART every day.
 I get on in the mornings at the second stop on the line.
-Inspite of being so close to the start of the line, it's always _very_ full.
+In spite of being so close to the start of the line, it's always _very_ full.
 BART likes to brag that it "[runs more of its fleet than any other major transit agency despite having the oldest trains in the nation](http://sfbay.ca/2015/01/29/long-wait-expected-for-longer-bart-trains/)" but we all know that's marketeer-speak for "we're running at full capacity all the time with no room for growth or error".
 Right?
 Right.

 This is what a "light" morning looks like at my stop, [Union City Station](http://www.bart.gov/stations/ucty), when I get on around 8:10 am: